Defining a Schema

 This schema (which is based on our

-tables: channels, messages, and users.
+has 2 tables: messages and users.
 Each table is defined using the

 defineTable